kennedykwangari/kennedykwangari.github.io/index.md

-Hello and welcome to  #**Kennedy Wangari's Blog**

 .
 Edit the `index.md` file to change this content.
 All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
 You can include images:

 ![Image of fast.ai logo](images/logo.png)

-And you can include links, like this [LinkedIn](https://www.linkedin.com/in/kennedykwangari/).
-Posts will appear after this file.

 [LinkedIn](https://www.linkedin.com/in/kennedykwangari/)